 In addition, Level 1 and Level 2 institutions must provide individuals engaged in control functions with the authority to influence the risk-taking of the business areas they monitor and ensure that covered persons engaged in control functions are compensated in accordance with the achievement of performance objectives linked to their control functions and independent of the performance of those business areas.
-Level 1 and Level 2 institutions must also provide for the independent monitoring of (i) all incentive-based compensation plans in order to identify whether those plans provide incentives that appropriately balance risk and reward; (ii) events related to forfeiture and downward adjustment reviews and (iii) compliance of the incentive-based compensation program with the covered institution's policies and procedures.
+Level 1 and Level 2 institutions must also provide for the independent monitoring of (i) all incentive-based compensation plans in order to identify whether those plans provide incentives that appropriately balance risk and reward; (ii) events related to forfeiture and downward adjustment reviews and decisions of forfeiture and downward adjustment reviews and (iii) compliance of the incentive-based compensation program with the covered institution's policies and procedures.